balena-io/docs/pages/deployment/wifi.md

     "network/network.config": "[service_home_ethernet]\nType = ethernet\nNameservers = 8.8.8.8,8.8.4.4\n\n[service_home_wifi]\nType = wifi\nName = My_Wifi_Ssid\nPassphrase = my super secret wifi passphrase\nNameservers = 8.8.8.8,8.8.4.4"
   }
 ```
+__Note:__ Unfortunately this file is not nicely formatted and it requires that you use the `\n` to signify a newline.

 ### Multiple WiFi Connections